wxyhly-en/wxyhly-en.github.io/source/_posts/compass4d.md

 ![Updated April 16, 2023: 4D planetary scene in the Tesserxel engine example library, with solar altitude variation curve below](/img/tsx002.jpg?size=500x)

 This planet only has a loop current geomagnetic field in the short-day equator direction.
-According to "[Four-Dimensional World (I): Day, Night and Seasons on Planets](/archives/orbit4d/)," on the two equators you'll only experience long-day and short-day time variations respectively, while mid-latitude regions experience a superposition of both periods.
+According to "[4D World (I): Day, Night and Seasons on Planets](/archives/orbit4d/)," on the two equators you'll only experience long-day and short-day time variations respectively, while mid-latitude regions experience a superposition of both periods.
 Therefore, we can first judge whether we've reached the polar regions through the solar altitude curve, and second, we can judge based on the compass orientation.
 If you're clear on all concepts and operations, you'll find these two criteria are consistent in the simulation—the compass indeed works completely correctly as we expected!

 ### 4D Planet Feature: Compound Geomagnetic Fields